-- " Has lost one or both legs or who has temporarily or permanently lost the use of one or both legs; - " Requires a wheelchair for mobility; - " Is physically unable to walk without the assistance of another person, prosthetic aid, brace, crutch or other device that is intended to support or assist the person while walking; - " Is on portable oxygen; - " Is unable to walk a distance of more than 300 feet without assistance or rest due to arthritic, neurological or orthopedic condition; - " Has been diagnosed with a neuromuscular disorder (such as muscular dystrophy or multiple sclerosis); - " Has been diagnosed with a Class III cardiac disease resulting in marked limitation of physical activity; - " Has been diagnosed with a Class
+- " Has lost one or both leas or who has

+- " temporarily or permanently lost the

+- " use of one or both legs;

+- " Requires a wheelchair for mobility;

+- " Is physically unable to walk without the assistance of another person, prosthetic aid, brace, crutch or other device that is intended to support or assist the person while walking;

+- " Requires use of portable oxygen;

+- " Is unable to walk a distance of more than 300 feet without assistance or rest due to arthritic, neurological or orthopedic condition;

+- " Has been diagnosed with a

+- " neuromuscular disorder (such as muscular dystrophy or multiple sclerosis):

+- " Has been diagnosed with a Class Illcardiac disease resulting in marked limitation of physical

-IV cardiac disease resulting in the inability to carry on any physical activity without discomfort;
+- activity; - " Has been diagnosed with a Class IV cardiac disease resulting in the inability to carry on any physical activity without discomfort; - " Is restricted by lung disease to such a degree that the person's forced expiratory volume in one second, when measured by a spirometer, is less than one liter: or the arterial oxygen tension is less than 60 mm/ hg on room air at rest.

+In addition:

-- " Is restricted by lung disease to such a degree that the person's forced expiratory volume in one second, when measured by a spirometer, is less than one liter; or the arterial oxygen tension is less than 60 mm/ hg on room air at rest. - In addition: - " Persons who have lost an arm or permanent or temporary use of an arm or use a wheelchair for mobility, may be eligible for a crossbow/draw-lock permit. - " Persons classified as legally blind or quadriplegic may be eligible for a Designated Shooter Permit.
+- " Persons who have lost an arm or permanent or temporary use of an arm or use a wheelchair for mobility may be eligible for a crossbow/ draw-lock permit. - " Persons classified as legally blind or quadriplegic may be eligible for a Designated Shooter Permit.

-Applications may be requested from: GFP Shoot From a Vehicle Permits; 20641 SD Hwy 1806; Ft.
-Pierre SD 57532; gfp.sd.gov/disabled-hunter; or any Wildlife Division office.
+Applications may be downloaded at: gfp.sd.gov/disabled-hunter or obtained from any GFP Wildlife Division office.